Open-book exams require you to:

-You need to study for Open Book exams just as you would for any exam.
+You need to study for open-book exams just as you would for any exam.
 If you know your subject, you'll have a knowledge base to draw on.
 You will also understand how and why topics are linked.
 This style of learning equips you well for exams and 'real life' experiences.
-If you don't study you won't know how to find answers and–books or no books–you can't answer the questions.

 Familiarise yourself with texts and notes, and make sure you can locate important information.
-Be familiar with your materials so you will not waste valuable exam time searching through them.
-Prepare your environment
+Be familiar with your materials so don't waste valuable exam time searching through them.

 Work out the materials and resources you will take into the exam room.

-Don't overload with materials.
-Only take what you need into an Open Book exam.
+Only take what you need into an open-book exam.
 Carefully select your materials and resources and organise them for quick reference.
-The same goes for writing implements.
-Make sure you have spare pens, pencils and erasers.
+This includes having spare pens, pencils and erasers.
 If you need any other tools, make sure they all work and pack them neatly.
 For those using non-solar calculators, don't forget spare batteries!

-If you are doing a Take Home exam, gather readings, notes and resources together beforehand and organise them neatly in your study area at home.
-Make sure you have enough paper, pens etc. Set up a quiet space where you can concentrate, and where you can work without interruptions.
+If you are doing a take-home exam, gather readings, notes and resources together beforehand and organise them neatly in your study area at home.
+Set up a quiet space where you can concentrate and work without interruptions.

-When you prepare your notes, don't waste time guessing possible questions or trying to prepare 'model' answers–preprepared answers don't work.
-Essay style questions will tend toward a 'free' response rather than a fixed 'single right answer' question, so formula answers don't fit.
-However, you do need to have 'thought through' conceptual frameworks and philosophical positions, and have some general conclusions in mind.
+When you prepare your notes, don't waste time guessing possible questions or preparing 'model' answers; pre-prepared answers don't work.
+Essay style questions tend toward a 'free' response rather than a fixed 'single right answer' question so formula answers don't fit.
+However, you do need to have thought through conceptual frameworks and philosophical positions and have some general conclusions in mind.
 You don't need to know everything, but you need to know how to find the relevant information.

 Your lecturer or tutor may provide some sample questions or a dry run.
 You might also want to check out some past exam papers in the Library.